How To Convert Hard Money Leads To Actual Loans

 Funnel Two: The Long Game

-Everyone who is not currently a hot lead goes into long-term nurture.
-This is where they get regular emails, maybe two or three times a week.
-Quarterly text messages.
-Semi-annual ringless voicemails.
+Everyone who is not currently a hot lead goes into long-term nurture sequence.
+This is where they get regular emails, quarterly text messages and bi-yearly phone calls.
 The point is to stay in front of them without being annoying.

-I used GoHighLevel to build this out, but you could do it with Mailchimp or even manually if you had to.
+I used GoHighLevel to build this out, but you could do this on a CRM of software of your choice.
 The platform does not matter as much as the consistency.
 These people will eventually have a deal.
 When they do, you want them to think of you first because you have been showing up in their inbox for months.

 The Price Anchoring Technique Nobody Talks About

+I believe this is the secret sauce..
+But only if it’s used correctly.
 I am the most expensive lender in town.
 I have the lowest leverage in town.
 And I have been like that forever.
-If I tell people my terms over email, they disappear.
+If I quote terms over email I have a hard time getting the borrower to agree (or worse… they disengage and disappear).
 That is just reality.
-But if I can have the conversation over the phone, I win deals consistently.
+But if I can have the conversation over the phone, I have a much higher likelihood they will work with us.

 Usually they respond by saying they were hoping to put down less money.
 Perfect.
 Now I ask what would work for them.
 The conversation has started.
 They might say $40,000.
 Or they might surprise me and say $100,000 is no problem.
 Either way, I learn exactly where their head is.
 You CANNOT do this over email.
 The back-and-forth requires a real conversation.